Travis Jankowski Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Royals pitching staff ranks 12th in the league.

-- The Royals' 5.00 team ERA ranks 22nd among all league pitching staffs.
+- The Royals' 4.82 team ERA ranks 20th among all MLB pitching staffs.

-- Royals pitchers combine to rank 20th in baseball in home runs given up (21 total, 1.3 per game).
+- Royals pitchers combine to surrender 23 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- Lyles makes the start for the Royals, his fourth of the season.
-He is 0-2 with a 5.19 ERA and 15 strikeouts in 17 1/3 innings pitched.
+- Keller (2-1) gets the starting nod for the Royals in his fourth start of the season.
+He's put together a 2.12 ERA in 17 2/3 innings pitched, with 16 strikeouts.

-- In his last time out on Wednesday, the right-hander went 6 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering eight hits.
+- In his most recent time out on Thursday, the righty threw 6 2/3 innings against the Texas Rangers, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.